A History

 1926 - The First Lady of Las Vegas

-After sale of the ranch, Helen Stewart had a new house built in the Las Vegas area.
-Her eldest son, Will, supervised construction of the new house.
-She lived out her life in Las Vegas, contributing mightily to the community in many ways.
+Helen J. Stewart built a new house nearby after she sold the ranch.
+Helen lived out her life in Las Vegas, contributing mightily to the community in many ways.
 So much so that, upon her death in March of 1926, her friend, Delphine Squires, provided the best epitaph for her…

 Her frail little body housed an indomitable will, a wonderful strength of purpose, and a courageous heart, and she faced death as she had faced the every day problems of life with sublime fortitude.